Want to save this?

 It may not look it, but this orange olive oil cake recipe was, without a doubt, the hardest recipe to develop for my first cookbook, The New Portuguese Table.
 We made 13 versions of it until I knew it was as good as the recipe I got at Papas, the tiny restaurant up the hill from my apartment in Lisbon.
-The problem was—and I have no idea if this was intentional—but they gave me a recipe for a classic chiffon cake.
-Yet their mighty bolo de laranja was dense and rich, and just one slice could satisfy even my appetite.

 Friend and Portuguese food scholar Janet Boileau was also smitten with Papas’ orange olive oil cake and went to work with me and my recipe tester, Cindi Kruth, trying to figure it out.
 In the end, it took a call to Lisbon chef Fausto Airioldi to help me get a handle on the dessert.
-He agreed with me that this was no stinking chiffon cake.
+He agreed with me that this was no stinking light and airy chiffon cake.
 It was too full of the bold flavors of Portugal.
 That’s when Cindi and I started from scratch.
 Several weeks later, we came up with this cake.

 Over the years, I’ve been mightily blessed with all sorts of compliments and accolades for this cake.
 Some folks have won baking contests with it.
 One reader used it as the base for her wedding cake.
 And it’s even featured in a Parisian bakery.
 (In a smaller, more twee version, naturellement!)
 But perhaps the compliment I love the most came from 10-year-old Hilton.
 He’d just woken up and had sat down to breakfast.
-After a few bites of the cake, he turned to his mother and said…
+After a few bites of the cake, he turned to his mother and said… “This is the best thing I ever ate.
+And I’m already 10!”

-Portuguese Orange Olive Oil Cake FAQs
+Your Orange Olive Oil Cake questions, answered

 Considering olives are fruits, all olive oils would technically be “fruity.”
 But technicalities aside, olive oils can range in flavor from grassy and buttery to peppery and the sought-after fruity.
 Finer-quality extra-virgin olive oils tend to be perceived as fruity with aromas and notes of tart apple, apricot, pineapple, or banana.
 There are even olive oils infused with orange.
 But you don’t need to go crazy trying to find the perfect oil for this cake.
 Just make sure the one you choose isn’t peppery.

 Of course not.
 But if you want the best possible bite, then, yes, hold your horses.
-Consider the overnight rest a kind of honeymoon, where the newly-wed flavors have a chance to go from shy and unsure to wildly satisfying.
+Consider the overnight rest a kind of honeymoon, where the newlywed flavors have a chance to go from shy and unsure to wildly satisfying.
 The result?
 A sexier cake blooming with the blush and aroma of orange.

 Portuguese Orange Olive Oil Cake